Aideu Handique

 Aideu Nilambar Handique (1920 – 17 December 2002) was the first film actress of Assamese cinema.
 She starred in the film Joymoti (1935) directed by Jyoti Prasad Agarwala.

 Personal life

-Aideu Handique was born on 1920 in Pani Dihingiya, Golaghat, Assam to Nilambar Handique and Malakhi Handique.
+Aideu Handique was born on 1920 in Pani Dihingiya, Golaghat, Assam to Nilambar Handique and Malakhi Handique in an Assamese family.
 She remained unmarried because she referred to the co-actor assuming the role of her character's husband as Bongohordeo (Assamese for husband) in the film.
 Unfortunately, the general public perceived Handique as having violated a cultural taboo and she was, consequently, shunned by neighbors and would sink into solitude and obscurity.

 Recognition

 She never acted after Joymoti again except for a minuscule role in the film Ganga Siloni and a guest appearance in a film made on her life.
 In 1985, when Assam celebrated the golden jubilee of the state's cinema, her role was acknowledged.
 The East Indian Motion Picture Association had gifted Aideu a wheelchair.
 The Assam Government, much later, gave her Rs.1,500 a month as pension.
 It also recommended her name for Padmashri, but was denied the award because she had done only one film.
 In 1991, a girls' school was named after her in her village.